There’s nothing quite like the feeling that comes with seeing the happiness that a special and well-timed treat can bring your dog.

 So how often should you treat your pet?
 Can treats be healthy?
 And when and how should you use them?
-Here’s some advice from Real Pet Food Company’s ambassador, and experienced vet, Dr Lisa Chimes.
+Here’s some advice on how best to treat your four-legged friend:

 How often should you treat your pet?

-She also suggests taking away a portion of your pet’s regular meal and offering it as a treat in between meals.
+You can also take away a portion of your pet’s regular meal and offer it as a treat in between meals.
 For instance, this could include offering one of the Nature’s Gift ready-to-serve meatballs, or some small slices of a chilled roll.
-However if you do this, it’s important to ensure your dog is still receiving a consistent and measured daily allowance overall.
+However, if you do this, it’s important to ensure your dog is still receiving a consistent and measured daily allowance overall.

 What should you give as a treat?

 Not all treats are created equal, and some are definitely better options for your four-legged friend than others.

 It’s best to avoid feeding your pet table scraps and leftovers from family meals, which can sometimes contain ingredients that dogs can’t tolerate, and have the potential to cause digestive upsets.

 The Nature’s Gift range of Mini Treats are a great alternative.
 They are nutritous and come in a range of delicious flavours including Chicken, Kangaroo and Liver flavours.